byu-magicc/roscopter/README.md

 $ pip install pygame

-Clone this repo (ROScopter) and the ROSflight repo into your catkin_ws/src.
+Clone this repo (ROScopter) and the ROSflight (https://github.com/rosflight/rosflight) repo into your catkin_ws/src.

-To use the gazebo simulation package, clone the ROSflight_plugins repo.
-If you would like to use the keyboard as a RC controller, clone the rosflight_joy repo as well.
+To use the gazebo simulation package, clone the ROSflight_plugins repo (https://github.com/byu-magicc/rosflight_plugins).
+If you would like to use the keyboard as a RC controller, clone the rosflight_joy repo as well (https://github.com/rosflight/rosflight_joy).

-If you would like to use the rosflight_holodeck simulation package, clone the rosflight_holodeck repo and follow installation instructions on the linked page.
+If you would like to use the rosflight_holodeck simulation package, clone the rosflight_holodeck repo (https://magiccvs.byu.edu/gitlab/lab/rosflight_holodeck) and follow installation instructions on the linked page.

+Next install catkin and create a catkin workspace.
 Build and source the catkin workspace by navigating to the workspace and running these commands.

 $ catkin_make